Manor of Clifton: After the Clifton family

 In 1958 the Hall became Clifton Hall Girls' Grammar School, which closed in 1976.
 Nottingham Trent University, then Trent Polytechnic, then used the Hall until 2002.
 In the early 2000s it was sold to Chek Whyte, who built houses on the grounds and converted Clifton Hall into two luxury apartments, the South Wing and the North Wing.
 Fourteen houses were built to the south east of the Hall.
 Anwar Rashid bought the South Wing in January 2007 and applied to Nottingham City Council for a licence to hold weddings.
 In May 2007 the council refused planning permission to hold civil ceremonies and partnerships, conferences, training courses or media events.
-Rashid moved out after eight months, claiming Clifton Hall was haunted.
-The North Wing 5 bedroom apartment was sold in March 2016 for £1,250,000.